Buuphy/Buuphy/README.md

 -->
 # 👋 Hey there!
 I’m Afogu Ebubechukwu Emmanuel<br>
 I am an African living in south eastern Nigeria, born 26 years ago on the 24th of April.
-I do video things fofr clients around the world and have recently decided to  find myself some working space in the tech space, specifically the DevOps side of things.
+I do video things for clients around the world and have recently decided to  find myself some working space in the tech space, specifically the DevOps side of things.

 ## 🎬 What I Do
 - Short-form video editing for Instagram, TikTok, and YouTube Shorts